squidfunk/mkdocs-material/docs/changelog/index.md

 ## Material for MkDocs

+### 9.3.2 <small>September 19, 2023</small> { id="9.3.2" }

+- Updated Slovenian translations
+- Updated Python dependencies in requirements to use minimum versions
+- Fixed #6017: Code highlighting inconsist in Community and Insiders edition
+- Fixed #6001: Contributor avatars display incorrectly in Firefox
+- Fixed #6000: Blog post drafts are included in navigation

 ### 9.3.1 <small>September 11, 2023</small> { id="9.3.1" }

 - Fixed crash of group plugin when used together with hooks

 ### 9.3.0 <small>September 11, 2023</small> { id="9.3.0" }

-- Improved configuration sharing between community and Insiders edition
+- Improved configuration sharing between Community and Insiders edition
 - Added experimental built-in group plugin for enabling plugins conditionally
 - Added new settings in tags plugin for enabling/disabling
 - Dropped support for Python 3.7 (EOL)